-J. D. G. Kooijman,1 J. P. Meijaard,2 Jim M. Papadopoulos,3 Andy Ruina,4 A. L. Schwab1
+J. D. G. Kooijman, J. P. Meijaard, Jim M. Papadopoulos, Andy Ruina4\, A. L. Schwab

 A riderless bicycle can automatically steer itself so as to recover from falls.
 The common view is that this self-steering is caused by gyroscopic precession of the front wheel, or by the wheel contact trailing like a caster behind the steer axis.
 We show that neither effect is necessary for self-stability.
 Using linearized stability calculations as a guide, we built a bicycle with extra counter-rotating wheels (canceling the wheel spin angular momentum) and with its front-wheel ground-contact forward of the steer axis (making the trailing distance negative).
-When laterally disturbed from rolling straight, this bicycle automatically recovers to upright travel.
+When laterally disturbed from rolling straight this bicycle automatically recovers to upright travel.
 Our results show that various design variables, like the front mass location and the steer axis tilt, contribute to stability in complex interacting ways.

-bicycle and rider in forward motion balance by steering toward a fall, which brings the wheels back under the rider [supporting online material (SOM) text S1 and S2] (1).
-Normally, riders turn the handlebars with their hands to steer for balance.
-With hands off the handlebars, body-leaning relative to the bicycle frame can also cause appropriate steering.
-Amazingly, many moving bicycles with no rider can steer themselves so as to balance-likewise with a rigid rider whose hands are off the handlebars.
-For example, in 1876, Spencer (2, 3) noted that one could ride a bicycle while lying on the seat with hands off, and the film Jour de Fête by Jacques Tati, 1949, features a riderless bicycle self-balancing for long distances.
-Suspecting that bicycle rideability, with rider control, is correlated with selfstability of the passive bicycle, much theoretical research has focused on this bicycle self-stability.
+A bicycle and rider in forward motion balance by steering towards a fall, which brings the wheels back under the rider (1) (also see Ch.
+S1-2).
+Normally riders turn the handlebars with their hands to steer for balance.
+With hands off the handlebars, body leaning relative to the bicycle frame can also cause appropriate steering.
+Amazingly, many moving bicycles with no rider can steer themselves so as to balance; likewise with a rigid rider whose hands are off the handlebars.
+For example, in 1876 Spencer (2, 3)noted that one could ride a bicycle while lying on the seat with hands off, and the film 'Jour de fête' by Jacques Tati, 1949, features a riderless bicycle selfbalancing for long distances.
+Suspecting that bicycle rideability with rider control is correlated with selfstability of the passive bicycle, or at least not too much self-instability, much theoretical research has focused on this bicycle self-stability.

-The first analytic predictions of bicycle selfstability were presented independently by French mathematician Emmanuel Carvallo (1897) (4) and Cambridge undergraduate Francis Whipple (1899) (3, 5).
-In their models and in this paper, a bicycle is defined as a three-dimensional mechanism (Fig. 1A) made up of four rigid objects (the rear frame with rider body B, the handlebar assembly H, and two rolling wheels R and F) connected by three hinges.
+The first analytic predictions of bicycle selfstability were presented independently by French mathematician Emmanuel Carvallo (4) (1897) and Cambridge undergraduate Francis Whipple (3, 5) (1899).
+In their models, and in this paper, a bicycle is defined as a three-dimensional mechanism (Fig. 1A) made up of four rigid objects (the rear frame with rider body B, the handlebar assembly H, and two rolling wheels R and F) connected by three hinges.
 The more complete Whipple version has 25 geometry and mass parameters.
-Assuming small lean and steer angles, linear and angular momentum balance-as constrained by the hinges and rolling contact-lead to a pair of coupled second-order linear differential equations for leaning and steering (SOM text S3) (6).
-Solutions of these equations show that after small perturbations, the motions of a bicycle may exponentially decay in time to upright straight-ahead motion (asymptotic stability).
-This stability typically can occur at forward speeds v near to \sqrt{gL} , where g is gravity and L is a characteristic length (about 1 m for a modern bicycle).
+Assuming small lean and steer angles, linear and angular momentum balance, as constrained by the hinges and rolling contact, lead to a pair of coupled secondorder linear differential equations for leaning and steering (6) (see also Ch.
+S3).
+Solutions of these equations show that after small perturbations the motions of a bicycle may exponentially decay in time to upright straight-ahead motion (asymptotic stability).
+This stability typically can occur at forward speeds v near to $\sqrt{gL}$ , where g is gravity and L is a characteristic length (about 1m for a modern bicycle).
 Limitations in the model include assumed linearity and the neglect of motions associated with tire and frame deformation, tire slip, and play and friction in the hinges.
-None-theless, modern experiments have demonstrated the accuracy of the Whipple model for a real bicycle without a rider (7).
+Nonetheless, modern experiments have demonstrated the accuracy of the Whipple model for a real bicycle without a rider (7).